LarsGJobloop/modul-d-fagplan/docs/notes/Workflow Pipelines.md

 1. Create a repository on [GitHub](https://github.com/)
 2. Connect repository to [Netlify](https://www.netlify.com/)
-3. Watch our project being built and hosted on Netlify
+3. Watch your project being built and hosted on Netlify
 4. Navigate to the returned URL

 ### Daily work